Florida Museum of Natural History: Donated private collections

 Private collections donated by individuals and families represent an important aspect of the Florida Archaeology collections.
-These collections include provenanced artifacts from all over Florida and a limited amount of material from other areas of North America.
+These collections include artifacts from all over Florida and a limited amount of material from other areas of North America.
 Many of these collections are from well-known sites and are valuable sources of exhibit quality artifacts and research collections.
-These collections range in size from small surface collections from single sites to collections that cover large portions of the state and include thousands of artifacts.

-A representative sample of donated private collections curated at the museum includes the following collections organized by family name.
+These collections range in size, from small surface collections from single sites to collections that cover large portions of the state and include thousands of artifacts.
+A representative sample of donated private collections curated at the museum includes the following collections, organized by family name.